CaptureContext/spmgen/README.md

 # Navigate to repo directory
 cd spmgen

-# Build and install using Make
+# Build and install globally using Make
+# See Makefile for more options
 make install

 # You can also delete spmgen using `make uninstall` command